Skip to main content

 Each line of your RPD submission must include this geographical breakdown.
 The nation split applies to the packaging weight — so if you report 50 tonnes of plastic packaging, you must estimate how many tonnes went to each nation.

-This is one of the more complex aspects of EPR reporting, particularly for businesses that sell across the entire UK without tracking delivery destinations at a granular level.
+This is one of the more complex aspects of EPR reporting, as outlined in the DEFRA RPD guidance, particularly for businesses that sell across the entire UK without tracking delivery destinations at a granular level.
+Understanding your small or large producer status matters here, as it determines which estimation methods are acceptable.

 Why DEFRA Requires Nation-Level Data